Fifty Years of SAR Automatic Target Recognition: The Road Forward

-\begin{IEEEbiography}[{ }]{Yongxiang Liu} received the B.S. and Ph.D. degrees from the College of Electronic Science at the National University of Defense Technology, Changsha, China, in 1999 and 2004, respectively.
+\begin{IEEEbiography}[{ }]{Yongxiang Liu} (Member, IEEE) received the B.S. and Ph.D. degrees from the College of Electronic Science at the National University of Defense Technology, Changsha, China, in 1999 and 2004, respectively.
 He is currently a Full Professor at the National University of Defense Technology.
 He has published numerous papers in respected journals, including IEEE TPAMI, IEEE TIP, and IEEE TGRS.
-His research interests mainly include radar imaging, SAR image interpretation, and artificial intelligence.
-He is a member of the IEEE. \end{IEEEbiography}
+His research interests mainly include radar imaging, SAR image interpretation, and artificial intelligence. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Li Liu } received her Ph.D. from National University of Defense Technology, China, in 2012 and is now a Full Professor there.
 She has visited the University of Waterloo, Chinese University of Hong Kong, and University of Oulu.
-She has co-chaired workshops for CVPR and ICCV, served as lead guest editor for IEEE TPAMI and IJCV, and is an Associate Editor for IEEE TCSVT and Pattern Recognition.
-Her research in computer vision, pattern recognition, and machine learning has garnered over 20,000 citations. \end{IEEEbiography}
+She has co-chaired workshops for CVPR and ICCV, served as lead guest editor for IEEE TPAMI and IJCV, and is an Associate Editor for IEEE TCSVT and PR.
+Her research in computer vision, pattern recognition, and machine learning has garnered over 25,000 citations. \end{IEEEbiography}